Our use of Cookies

 The Biosecurity Control Management Plan (BCMP) is a key set of documents.

-The PR(s), business and Authorised Person(s) must implement this plan, and take steps to correct any non-conformities.
-All Authorised Person(s) and PR must be able to demonstrate competency in the implementation of the BCMP.
+The PR(s), AB and AP(s) must implement this plan, and take steps to correct any non-conformities.
+All AP(s) and the PR must be able to demonstrate competency in the implementation of the BCMP.

-The checklist at Appendix A outlines the information that will be required as part of the BCMP.
-If the information in part A is not submitted with your application this may lead to delays in approval of your application to access PHEATS.
-If the information in part B is not demonstrated at the initial site inspection, this may lead to delays in approval or rejection of your application to access PHEATS.
+The checklist at Annex 1 outlines the information that will be required as part of the BCMP.
+If the information in Part A is not submitted with your application this may lead to delays in approval of your application to access PHEATS.
+If the information in Part B is not demonstrated at the initial site inspection, this may lead to delays in approval or rejection of your application to access PHEATS.

 Pest and disease and export application training

 Following review of your application, the PR and the Authorised Person(s) will be sent a link to online pest and disease and export application training.
-All Authorised Person(s) and the PR must complete the training and pass the assessments for the application to progress.
+All AP(s) and the PR must complete the training and pass the assessments for the application to progress.

 Initial site inspection and inspection training

-Upon completion of the pest and disease and export application training and assessments, your local PHSI will arrange an authorisation inspection of the business site to determine whether it is suitable for acceptance on to PHEATS, in accordance with the requirements of the BCMP.
-This includes Authorised Person(s) and the PR demonstrating the implementation of the BCMP (parts A and B of Appendix A) and knowledge of the training that was provided.
+Upon completion of the pest and disease and export application training and assessments, your local PHSI inspector will arrange an authorisation inspection of the business site to determine whether it is suitable for acceptance on to PHEATS, in accordance with the requirements of the BCMP.
+This includes AP(s) and the PR demonstrating the implementation of the BCMP (parts A and B of Annex 1) and knowledge of the training that was provided.

-All candidate Authorised Person(s) and the PR must attend the inspection training at this visit, and pass an assessment.
+All candidate AP(s) and the PR must attend the inspection training at this visit, and pass an assessment.

 Acceptance on to PHEATS